hannamw/hannamw.github.io/index.md

 ## Selected Publications
 For a full list, see [Publications](https://hannamw.github.io/publications/) or my [Google Scholar](https://scholar.google.com/citations?user=0wOdTeYAAAAJ&hl=en).

+**Michael Hanna**, Yonatan Belinkov, and Sandro Pezzelle.
+2025.
+[Are Formal and Functional Linguistic Mechanisms Dissociated in Language Models?](https://arxiv.org/abs/2503.11302).
+To appear in Computational Linguistics. **(Computational Linguistics)**

 **Michael Hanna*** and Aaron Mueller*.
 2025.
 [Incremental Sentence Processing Mechanisms in Autoregressive Transformer Language Models](https://aclanthology.org/2025.naacl-long.164/).
 In the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics. **(NAACL 2025)**

 Curt Tigges, **Michael Hanna**, Qinan Yu, Stella Biderman.
 2024.
 [LLM Circuit Analyses Are Consistent Across Training and Scale](https://openreview.net/forum?id=3Ds5vNudIE).
 In the Thirty-eight Conference on Neural Information Processing Systems. **(NeurIPS 2024)**